ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 Without this statement the script will never call the `OnSwitchInteraction` function.

-!!! note
-    It is convention to name the callback of an event (the function that is called when the event is fired) to be `On` + **Event Name** in PascalCase.
-So, for this example, you would use `OnInteracted` but decided to use `OnTriggerInteracted` to provide more clarity.

 ### Test Out the Script

 Your script should now look like this: